veronicatesei/hcl-universal-orchestrator-chart/README.md

 HCL Universal Orchestrator supports all the platforms supported by the runtime provider of your choice.

-### Openshift support
+### OpenShift support
-You can deploy HCL Universal Orchestrator on Openshift by following the instruction in this documentation and using helm charts.
+You can deploy HCL Universal Orchestrator on OpenShift by following the instruction in this documentation and using helm charts.
 Ensure you modify the value of the `waconsole.console.exposeServiceType` parameter from `LoadBalancer` to `Routes`.

 ## Accessing the container images